Learning objective

 - Negative things my Mum/Dad has influenced me to do.

-- Things I have seen in the media that have influenced me to do something positive.
+- Things I have seen in the online that have influenced me to do something positive.

-- Things I have seen in the media that have influenced me to do something negative.
+- Things I have seen in the online that have influenced me to do something negative.

 - Review the completed sheets as a whole class and identify the most common responses on each sheet (as identified by the number of ticks).
 Whiteboard these or highlight the top responses on the sheet.